offbynull/learn/Math/input/input.md

 {\green{9}}{\green{4}}{\green{6}}
 ```

-In certain cases, 2 individual single digit components combine together to results in an extra digit (e.g. 7\*7=49).
+In many cases, multiplying 2 individual single digit components results in an extra digit (e.g. 7\*7=49).
 If this happens, the bleed over digit is carried over to the next position (on the left).
 That is, the bleed over digit will get added to the result of the multiplication in the next position.
-This is denoted by stacking the bleed over digit on top of the next position -- it's being combined along with the other digits at that position.
+This is denoted by stacking the bleed over digit on top of the next position.
 For example...

 ```{ktvertmul}
 { }{7}{7}